-The next new member assessment will be on 16 June, 5.30 to 7.30 pm, at the Queen Mother Sports Centre.
+The next new member assessment will be Saturday, 15 September, at the Queen Mother Sports Centre in Victoria.

 CWSC adopts a ‘Long Term Athlete Development’ approach in its competitive pathway.
 Please see the brief outline below before applying.
 This information will help guide you on whether your child is ready for our club.